mochajs/mocha/.github/CONTRIBUTING.md

    - Keep your PR focused.
 Don't fix two things at once; don't upgrade dependencies unless necessary.
 1. Before committing, run `npm start test`.
    - This will run both Node.js-based and browser-based tests.
-   - Ultimately, your pull request will be built on our continuous integration servers ([Travis CI](https://travis-ci.org/mochajs/mocha) and [AppVeyor](https://ci.appveyor.com/project/boneskull/mocha)).
+   - Ultimately, your pull request will be built on our continuous integration servers ([Travis CI](https://travis-ci.org/mochajs/mocha) and [GitHub Actions](https://github.com/mochajs/mocha/actions?query=workflow%3A%22Windows+CI%22)).
 The first step to ensuring these checks pass is to test on your own machine.
    - A coverage check will be sent to [Coveralls](https://coveralls.io/github/mochajs/mocha). **A drop in code coverage % is considered a failed check**.
 1. Commit your changes.
    - Use a brief message on the first line, referencing a relevant issue (e.g. `closes #12345`).